Global Project Management

 - The processes of globalization that makes global projects more and more common

-- Cases of global project management from industry (e.g. global engineering and global software development).
+- Cases of global project management from industry (e.g. global engineering, global software development, information technology for development).

 - Challenges that are particular to global interaction and coordination (e.g. culture, distance, time difference)